zing-rsa/thread-tokens/README.md

         - a token is minted
         - the minted token has metadata that matches the current state of the thread token

+### notes

+- structure is a bit weird
+    - all logic for token minting is within the thread token spend validator
+    - could try to swap the role of the token minting policy and the thread validator